smolnar/vim-rails-bundle/README.md

-# Rails Bundle for Vim
+# Ruby on Rails Bundle for Vim

 Vim as a Ruby on Rails IDE with all the cool plugins and nifty configuration.
 Follow the simple installation guide and hack in no time!